-Ava Ansari is a transmedia poet, transcultural curator, and yogi.
+Ava Ansari is a transmedia poet, transcultural curator, and yogi who practices with the sensual, famillial, institutional, and digital bodies.
 Their practice lives at the intersections of choreographic, linguistic, musical, and spatial composition; heterotopic healing and radical cyber celebration; and translingual embodiment and bodies' free navigation.

-Ava works with sensual, ancestral, digital, and institutional bodies and creates public interventions and tactical media that prioritize multilingual and multilocation performances and compositions of poetry and public policy.
+Ava creates public interventions and tactical media that prioritize multilingual and multilocation performances and compositions of poetry and public policy.
 Through the combination of movement, voice, text, sound, imagery, space design, and cultural organization, Ava creates urban-digital states and processes that enhance physical alignment and poetic embodiment across the earth.
 “G—RAY AREA,” musical poetry in three chapters (“For Your Eyes Only,” University of Michigan Institute for the Humanities, 2021); “Water Prayer” ceremony (REFEST Festival, CultureHub, NYC); “They Will Carry Us!” video poem (”Radical Remedies,” Detroit Narrative Agency (DNA), Museum of Contemporary Art Detroit (MOCAD), 2021); “How to make a bouquet in a voting box? ritual for delicacy during presidential elections in Iran and US (2012-Present, Trade School Festival, Philadelphia Thing 2022) are examples of their recent public performances and exhibitions.

 Their collaborative projects, workshops, and public programs are created in organic and slow modes that work with poetry as process with queer, nonbinary, transgender, nonconforming gender, Black, Indigenous, and Non-English friends, neighbors, poets, artists, musicians, healers, and organizers to revitalize and circulate ancestral healing modalities lost through intergenerational experiences of forced physical, environmental, and sexual movement, cultural reappropriation, and gaslighting.
 Through ritualistic and linguistic modes of poetic communication, they work to remove pain and cultivate celebratory memories of healing self, land, and senses of belonging across the earth.